By Common Consent: Contributors

-Over the years, By Common Consent has featured a number of authors from the Latter-day Saint community.
-The contributors to the blog come from backgrounds including homemaking, law, history, social sciences, humanities, fine art, biology, chemistry, and computer science, among others.
+Over the years, BCC has featured a number of authors from the LDS community.
+The contributors to the blog come from backgrounds including homemaking, law, history, social sciences, humanities, fine art, biology, chemistry, and computer science.
 Religiously, the contributors represent "a varied swath of their lived religion," with different approaches to faith, doctrine, and religious living.
 Additionally, several of the contributors write for other online or print publications on topics such as literature, politics, pop culture, and science.